How to prepare your home for a new pet

 Just as you would prepare your home for a new baby, you should do the same for a new pet.

-It is also very important to be aware of potential hazards around the home as pets can get into very small spaces!
+It’s also very important to be aware of potential hazards around the home as puppies and kittens can get into very small spaces!
 Some tips to avoid potential hazards include:

 - Block up gaps behind kitchen appliances and under fitted cupboards

 - Place cleaning fluids, disinfectants and medicines in cupboards

 - Place electric cables out of reach so your pet can’t get tangled up in them

 - Close toilet lids